ujjwalguptaofficial/fortjs-doc/docs/get-started.md

 # Get started

-In this get started tutorial - we will see how to setup the project.
+In this get started tutorial - we will see how to setup a project and understand basic terminology about fortjs.

 ## Setup